qojulia/QuantumCumulants.jl/docs/src/implementation.md

 \sigma^{11} ~\Rightarrow~ 1 - \sum_{j=2}^n \sigma^{jj}.
 ```

-These rules are applied automatically when deriving Heisenberg equations for *q*-numbers.
-If you manually want to apply them to an expression you can use [`qsimplify`](@ref):
+These rules are implemented as rewriting rules using [**SymbolicUtils.jl**](https://github.com/JuliaSymbolics/SymbolicUtils.jl) (see their [documentation on term rewriting](https://symbolicutils.juliasymbolics.org/rewrite/)).
+The rules are applied together with a custom set of rules for noncommutative variables whenever [`qsimplify`](@ref) is called on an expression involving *q*-numbers:

 ```@example heisenberg
 using Qumulants # hide